 The liability for compensated absences reported in the financial statements consists of unpaid, accumulated Paid Time Off (PTO) leave balances.
 The liability has been calculated using the vesting method, in which leave amounts for all employees who currently are eligible to receive termination pay and other employees who are expected to become eligible in the future to receive such payments upon termination are included.
-Compensated absences are accrued when incurred in the governmental activities.
+Compensated absences are accrued when incurred and reported as both current and noncurrent in the governmental activities.
+The current portion is based on percentages predetermined by management based on historical information.
+The noncurrent portion consists of the remaining PTO.
 A liability for these amounts is reported in the General Fund only if they have matured, for example, as a result of employee resignations and retirements.